dotnet/Open-XML-SDK/README.md

 Version 2.7.3 : *In development*
 - Manual saving was fixed when autosave is false
-- Fixed issue on modern Mono platforms (Xamarin, etc) when creating a document
+- Fixed issue on Mono platforms using System.IO.Packaging NuGet package (Xamarin, etc) when creating a document

 Version 2.7.2 : June 6, 2017
 - Fixed issue where assembly version wasn't set in assembly